Alejogb1/job-board/blog-data/ruby-pp-string-printing-formatting.md

 See?
 The basic output is nothing too crazy just quotes around strings.
 The escape characters are visible as escaped sequences not as the new lines or tabs.
 This shows you the raw string content.
 Now if you want to print the actual rendered string with newlines and tabs there are a couple of ways to do it and `pp` is not your main tool here for the actual rendering.
 You'd use plain `puts` for that.
 It is one of the most basic but useful tools.

 Now lets delve a bit deeper into cases where formatting needs a bit more attention.
 What if you have very long strings or strings with special characters that you want to highlight differently?
-The default `pp` output might be okay for short strings but it becomes a pain when you have something substantial.
+The default `pp` output might be  for short strings but it becomes a pain when you have something substantial.
 This is where understanding the format string functionality with Ruby comes in handy.
 It is not directly a feature of `pp` but it is how `pp` might present more complicated strings.
 It might not be the actual feature but it is the logic and behavior.

 For example let’s say you want to print some structured data that contains strings inside.
 You still want to use `pp` but you want the strings to stand out a bit more.
 This isn’t directly related to the formatting of the string itself but the way `pp` shows you complex objects.
 I know I had to do this while debugging a JSON parser a while back.
 The JSON had all kinds of unicode characters that were just a mess until I found out how to highlight them in `pp`'s output by using a custom inspect method.